DallanQ/lost_ruins_of_arnak/Manual.md

 ### Your Starting Deck (Page 6)

 Each player has their own deck, and all decks start the same.
 Your deck should have the 4 basic cards in your color, plus 2 *Fear* cards:
-> image of 2 Funding Cards with gold coins.
+> Images of 2 Funding Cards with gold coins.
-> image of 2 Exploration Cards with green compasses.
+> Images of 2 Exploration Cards with green compasses.
-> image of 2 *Fear* Cards that look like demons with yellow eyes.
+> Images of 2 *Fear* Cards that look like demons with yellow eyes.

 Shuffle your deck and place it face down on your player board.

 ### Play Order (Page 6)

 The starting player is the one who most recently traveled to a place they had never visited before.
 Give this player the **starting player marker.** Play will proceed clockwise.
-> image of a starting player marker illustrated by a clock.
+> Images of a starting player marker illustrated by a clock.

 ### Starting Resources (Page 6)